monarch-initiative/kboom/README.md

 ## BOOM: Bayes OWL Ontology Merging

-For a description see https://github.com/cmungall/kboom-paper
+For a description see http://biorxiv.org/content/early/2016/05/18/048843 (or https://github.com/cmungall/kboom-paper)

 To run: